andreascg/aws-cicd-bluegreen/Detail_Instructions.md

      Leave everything as the default value.

+     **_💡 Tip_** Your application artifacts contain a file called `appspec.yml` which is used by AWS CodeDeploy to determine what to install onto your instances or what lifecycle events hooks to run upon deployment events, such as how to start and stop your application.
+Take a look at this file to understand what actions are taking place to successfully deploy your application.

+     You can find more information following this [link](https://docs.aws.amazon.com/codedeploy/latest/userguide/reference-appspec-file.html#appspec-reference-server).

 Click **Create deployment**

-4. Under the deployment, observe Deployment status.
+1. Under the deployment, observe Deployment status.
 Wait until the deployment has completed and browse to your ALB endpoint to see the application deployed.

 ![ALB](./images/bg-7.png)